Helping Johnny Make Sense of Privacy Policies with LLMs: Appendix

-Important: Check for errors in your analysis and correct them if necessary before the evaluation.
+\item \textbf{Conclusion:} Reflect on your evaluation and check whether it is complete. \end{enumerate} Important: Check for errors in your analysis and correct them if necessary before the evaluation.
 You must present your approach clearly and concisely and follow the steps mentioned.
 Your output must not exceed 600 words.